zhouyl/flowblade/docs/components/layout/aspect-ratio.md

 # AspectRatio

 Maintains a consistent aspect ratio for its content.
+AspectRatio is useful for preventing layout shift and maintaining consistent proportions for images, videos, and other media.

 ## Props